rsoury/buyte-woocommerce/README.txt

 = Manual Installation =
 1. Download the plugin zip file
 2. Login to your WordPress Admin.
-Click on "Plugins > Add New" from the left hand menu.
+Click on "Plugins > Add New" from the left-hand menu.
 3. Click on the "Upload" option, then click "Choose File" to select the zip file from your computer.
 Once selected, press "OK" and press the "Install Now" button.
 4. Activate the plugin.
 5. Open the Settings page for WooCommerce and click the "Buyte" tab.
 7. Configure your "Buyte" settings.
 See below for details.

 = Configure the plugin =
-To configure the plugin, go to __WooCommerce > Settings__ from the left hand menu, then click "Buyte" from the top tab menu.
+To configure the plugin, go to __WooCommerce > Settings__ from the left-hand menu, then click "Buyte" from the top tab menu.

 * __Enable/Disable__ - check the box to enable Buyte.
 * __Checkout Widget ID__   - enter your Buyte Checkout Widget Id.
 * __Public Key__   - enter your Buyte Public Key.
 * __Secret Key__   - enter your Buyte Secret Key.
-* __Dark Background__ - check wether to render buttons on dark background
+* __Dark Background__ - check whether to render buttons on dark background
 * __Log Message level__   - select the logging level.
 * __Display on Checkout Page__ - Enables Buyte Checkout widget on Checkout Page
 * __Display on Cart Page__ - Enables Buyte Checkout widget on Cart Page
 * __Display on Product Page__ - Enables Buyte Checkout widget on Product Page
 * Click on __Save Changes__ for the changes you made to be effected.

-== Changelog ==

-= 1.0.0 =
-* Initial release